Depeche Mode: Playing the Angel (2005–2007)

-In October 2005, the band released their 11th studio album Playing the Angel.
+In October 2005, Depeche Mode released their 11th studio album Playing the Angel.
 Produced by Ben Hillier, the album peaked at No. 1 in 18 countries and featured the hit single "Precious".
-This is the first Depeche Mode album to feature lyrics written by Gahan and, consequently, the first album since 1984's Some Great Reward featuring songs not written by Gore.
+This is their first album to feature lyrics written by Gahan and, consequently, the first album since 1984's Some Great Reward featuring songs not written by Gore.
 "Suffer Well" was the first ever post-Clarke Depeche Mode single not to be written by Gore (lyrics by Gahan, music by Philpott/Eigner).
 The final single from the album was "John the Revelator", an up-tempo electronic track with a running religious theme, accompanied by "Lilian", a lush track that was a hit in many clubs all over the world.

 To promote Playing the Angel, the band launched Touring the Angel, a concert tour of Europe and North America that began in November 2005 and ran for nine months.
 During the last two legs of the tour Depeche Mode headlined a number of festivals including the Coachella Valley Music and Arts Festival and the O2 Wireless Festival.
 In total, the band played to more than 2.8 million people across 31 countries and the tour was one of the highest grossing and critically acclaimed tours of 2005/2006.
 Speaking about the tour, Gahan praised it as "probably the most enjoyable, rewarding live shows we've ever done.
 The new material was just waiting to be played live.
 It took on a life of its own.
 With the energy of the crowds, it just came to life."
 Two shows at Milan's Fila Forum were filmed and edited into a concert film, released on DVD as Touring the Angel: Live in Milan.

-A "best-of" compilation was released in November 2006, entitled The Best Of, Volume 1 featuring a new single "Martyr", an outtake from the Playing the Angel sessions.
+A "best-of" compilation was released in November 2006, entitled The Best of Depeche Mode Volume 1 featuring a new single "Martyr", an outtake from the Playing the Angel sessions.
 Later that month Depeche Mode received the MTV Europe Music Award in the Best Group category.

 In December 2006, iTunes released The Complete Depeche Mode as its fourth ever digital box-set.

-In August 2007, during promotion for Dave Gahan's second solo album, Hourglass, it was announced that Depeche Mode were heading back in studio in early 2008 to work on a new album.
+In August 2007, during promotion for Gahan's second solo album, Hourglass, it was announced that Depeche Mode were heading back in studio in early 2008 to work on a new album.